 Fishing Durdle Door

 Durdle door is only worth fishing at night time in the summer, given its huge popularity as a tourist location.
-In 2022, it featured on the front cover of the Countryfile calendar which was sold to millions of people, so it’s a pretty well known beauty spot.
-If you walk a long way to the west of the bay then you may be able to avoid the crowds in summertime and get in some decent day fishing.
-Fish for bass and mackerel with lures or else try big bottom baits at decent range for the doggies, conger and ray.
+In 2022, it featured on the front cover of the Countryfile calendar which was sold to millions of people, so it’s a pretty well-known beauty spot.
+If you walk a long way to the west of the bay then you may be able to avoid the crowds in the summertime and get in some decent day fishing.
+Fish for bass and mackerel with lures or else try big bottom baits at a decent range for the doggies, conger and ray.
 The resident Wrasse population is very obliging.

 Fishing Worbarrow Bay

 Worbarrow bay offers great fishing and great views but is quite a trek to reach.
 I can’t tell you much about fishing here, but it’s worth exploring and it’s a good idea to try dusk and dawn, as always.
 The far ends of the bay have rougher ground and bigger fish.
 I’ve heard reports of people rock fishing here with lures too, and weedless lures would be a good idea over the rough stuff.

 Swanage beach sits below looming great cliffs and is a fairly deep water mark with the possibility of catching some very good-sized fish.
 As always, you’re generally going to catch bigger fish if you fish at night with bigger baits.
 Towards the far end of the beach, there are boulder fields which are very wrassey and are home to conger eels.
 In summer the town itself is very busy but if you keep walking down the beach you might find some peace and quiet away from it all.
 Nighttime guarantees tranquillity.
 The tides at Swanage can behave strangely and it’s worth studying the tides if you are fairly local to take the time to master them.
 This guide written by sailors is a good place to start getting your head around them!
 As of 2022 fishing lessons are available here.

 Fishing The Durlston Ledges